mmesiti/shell-job-scripting-scc/content/bash/dealing_with_repetition.md

 If the loop body is a one-liner, an alternative is particulary convenient.

-Typically we use *fist* the command to generate the list we want to iterate on.
+Typically we use *first* the command to generate the list we want to iterate on.
 For example:
 ```bash